Monness Maintains a Buy Rating on Netflix (NFLX)

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Netflix with a $620.13 average price target, which is an 11.8% upside from current levels.
-In a report issued on April 1, Piper Sandler also initiated coverage with a Buy rating on the stock with a $605.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Netflix with a $594.62 average price target, implying a 7.3% upside from current levels.
+In a report issued on April 12, Cowen & Co. also reiterated a Buy rating on the stock with a $675.00 price target.

 See today’s analyst top recommended stocks >>